pipelight/doc.pipelight/guide/the_story.md

 ## Bash is fast but scripting gets uncomfortable.

-I often need to automate tasks, and the fastest way to do it is by writting bash scripts.
+I often need to automate tasks, and the fastest way to do it is by writting sh scripts.

 For example, when I need to deploy a website, I write the following script.
-This is a basic bash script to test, build and send a website online.
+This is a basic sh script to test, build and send a website online.

 ```sh
 #deploy.sh